Danganronpa: Trigger Happy Havoc | Male Students (Makoto Naegi | Byakuya Togami | Female Students (Kyoko Kirigiri | Toko Fukawa | Junko Enoshima)

-- Ki-bo (aka a robot they created) ended up threatening to destroy the school causing everybody else to do a final investigation for the mastermind and he helped open up rooms the mastermind didn't want open.
+- Keebo (aka a robot they created) ended up threatening to destroy the school causing everybody else to do a final investigation for the mastermind and he helped open up rooms the mastermind didn't want open.

 - Lack of Empathy: They will do anything for the public's enjoyment.
 Anything.
 The students just serve as cannon fodder for them; according to Monokuma, the students are not as irreplaceable as they think they are.

-- Suspiciously Similar Substitute: Arguably they can be seen as one to the Steering Committee from the original Hope's Peak Academy Saga.
+- Suspiciously Similar Substitute: They can be seen as one to the Steering Committee from the original Hope's Peak Academy Saga.
 Both groups are made up of amoral, influential people that act as the Greater-Scope Villain for the series that do not actually appear in the game.
 Both are willing to use, brainwash, and sacrifice talented high school students to achieve their goals.

 Five bears who call themselves Monokumas children.
 Working under Monokuma, they oversee the killing game taking place at the Prison School for the Gifted.
 Because their personalities are so different, they dont work together very well.

 - Back for the Finale: At the end of Chapter 5, they're all briefly brought back from the dead only to be killed off again during the sixth trial before the Wham Episode hits.